C3ETH/c3eth.github.io/content/en/catalyst/fund9/challenges/dapps-products-integrations/campaign-brief.md

 - Increase the number of integrations that bring existing solutions together for a more seamless and connected experience between different products.
 - Increased quality of existing products & integrations through suggested improvements that is supported by customer feedback or increased usage by the community.

-For individual success metrics for the different types of proposal that can be included please refer to the suggested challenge brief success metrics ideas (see more below).
+For individual success metrics for the different types of proposal that can be included please refer to the suggested challenge brief success metrics ideas (see more above).